kubeflow/website/content/en/docs/components/training/explanation/fine-tuning.md

 +++
-title = "LLM Fine-Tuning with Training Operator" description = "Why Training Operator needs fine-tuning API" weight = 10
+title = "LLM Fine-Tuning with the Training Operator" description = "Why the Training Operator needs the fine-tuning API" weight = 10
 +++

 {{% alert title="Warning" color="warning" %}}
-This feature is in **alpha** stage and Kubeflow community is looking for your feedback.
-Please share your experience using [#kubeflow-training-operator Slack channel](https://kubeflow.slack.com/archives/C985VJN9F) or [Kubeflow Training Operator GitHib](https://github.com/kubeflow/training-operator/issues/new).
+This feature is in **alpha** stage and the Kubeflow community is looking for your feedback.
+Please share your experience using the [#kubeflow-training Slack channel](/docs/about/community/#kubeflow-slack-channels) or [Kubeflow Training Operator GitHib](https://github.com/kubeflow/training-operator/issues/new).
 {{% /alert %}}

-This page explains how [Training Operator fine-tuning API](/docs/components/training/user-guides/fine-tuning) fits into Kubeflow ecosystem.
+This page explains how the [Training Operator fine-tuning API](/docs/components/training/user-guides/fine-tuning) fits into the Kubeflow ecosystem.

 In the rapidly evolving landscape of machine learning (ML) and artificial intelligence (AI), the ability to fine-tune pre-trained models represents a significant leap towards achieving custom